On phenomenological study of the solution of nonlinear GLR-MQ evolution equation beyond leading order: The nonlinear evolution equation

 \section{The nonlinear evolution equation}

 The GLR-MQ equation is a modified version of the linear DGLAP equation differing from the later by means of an additional term quadratic in gluon density $[xg(x,Q^2)]^2$.
 This term is due to the correlative interaction between the gluons inside the hadrons.
 This equation can be depicted as a balance equation where, the net growth of the gluon density $x\Delta g(x,Q^2)$ in a phase cell $\Delta (1/x) \Delta \ln{Q^2}$ is due to the collective effects of both the emission and annihilation processes.
 This collective effect occurs when the chances for recombination of two gluons into one is as prodigious as the chances for a gluon to split into two gluons.
-The emission probability of gluons by a vertex g+g $\rightarrow$ g is proportional to $\alpha_s \rho$ and that of the annihilation induced by the same vertex is proportional to $\alpha_s ^2 r^2 \rho ^2$, where $\rho$ = $xg(x,Q^2)/S_{\perp}$ is the density of gluons having the transverse size of $1/Q$ and $S_{\perp} = \pi R^2$ is the target area where the gluons inhabit, R being the correlation radius.
+The emission probability of gluons by a vertex $g+g \rightarrow g$ is proportional to $\alpha_s \rho$ and that of the annihilation induced by the same vertex is proportional to $\alpha_s ^2 r^2 \rho ^2$, where $\rho$ = $xg(x,Q^2)/S_{\perp}$ is the density of gluons having the transverse size of $1/Q$ and $S_{\perp} = \pi R^2$ is the target area where the gluons inhabit, R being the correlation radius.
 At x $\sim$ 1 only the emission of gluons is essential because $\rho << 1$, but in the region of $x \rightarrow 0$, the gluon density $\rho$ grows up and we cannot neglect gluon recombination.
 In terms of the gluon density $xg(x,Q^2)$, the GLR-MQ equation can be mathematically expressed as \cite{glr_density}

 The value of the factor $\gamma$ was calculated to be $\frac{81}{16}$ for $N_c = 3$ by Mueller and Qiu.
-Now, in the DLLA Eq.
+Now, in the DLLA eq.
 (1) can be written in terms of $G(x,Q^2)= xg(x,Q^2)$ as

-The R.H.S. of Eq.
-(2) consists of two terms, the first term is the linear DGLAP term while the second term is responsible for shadowing of gluons.
+eq.
+(2) is the well known form of the GLR-MQ equation \cite{prytz2001}.
+Although this equation was not formally derived in this form but, this form of the GLR-MQ equation has been widely studied and applied sucessfully in the phenomenology of small-x QCD and in the description of nonlinear effects by many authors \cite{boroun2009shadowing,DEVEE2014571}.
+The R.H.S. of this equation consists of two terms, the first term is the linear DGLAP term, while the second term is responsible for shadowing of gluons.
 The standard DGLAP equation in Mellin convolution space is given by